While I brace myself for the upcoming check-up at the maternity hospital, I vividly recall the pre-kindergarten health check-up.

 I think it’s a good indicator to everyone on the road or on the sidewalk that you’re carrying a baby!

-From my chats with Chinese mothers, the hospitals are working hard to educate the older generation and folks in the rural areas to reduce the wrappings on newborn babies to prevent heat rash and overheating.
+From my chats with Chinese mothers, the hospitals are working hard to educate the older generation and folks in the rural areas to reduce the wrappings on newborn babies during summer to prevent heat rash and overheating.

 I can just imagine my own Chinese grandmother going…